cornerstone-consulting/INFIODocs/infio-docs.md

 - This deployment is necessary if your **VPC landing zone** does not support **EC2 instances hosted in a private subnet** to connect with AWS services.
 The provided **CloudFormation template** creates a secure environment for the INFIO assessment tool within an AWS VPC.
 It establishes **VPC endpoints** for **S3**, **Secrets Manager**, **KMS**, **EC2**, **DMS**, **RDS**, and **IAM** services, enabling secure access from the INFIO EC2 instance, in which EC2, DMS, RDS and IAM service endpoints are being used for AWS schema conversion.
 - This CloudFormation template creates a Security Group (SG) named **infio-vpc-endpoint-sg** for VPC endpoints (S3, Secrets Manager, KMS, EC2, DMS, RDS, and IAM).
 This security group controls who can access the VPC endpoint and where it can send data.

-> Note: Configuring VPC Endpoints for these services is optional.
-If your INFIO EC2 instance already has direct access to these services through existing network configurations, you may skip this step.

 Use the following command to deploy the stack from the **INFIO EC2 instance command prompt**:

 1. Access the **Desktop** drive of the **INFIO EC2 instance**.